 A lot of us may not know, but YouTube comes with many useful features like translation for titles and description and YouTube keyboard shortcuts etc. Similarly, there are ways with which you can transcribe YouTube videos.
 As nowadays, the speech recognition software has improved a lot, you can get a reliable automatic transcription that can be easily edited to perfection with little to no effort.

 It’s quite easy to transcribe YouTube videos as YouTube automatically transcribes most of the videos as soon as they are uploaded.
-In this post, I’ll show you three ways to get YouTube video transcriptions for free.
+In this post, I’ll show you two ways to get YouTube video transcriptions for free.

 Method #1 Copy/Paste YouTube transcript